 How Fear Became Common Sense for Women

-Why do we teach women to be afraid?
+There are over a billion hits for articles on how to support strong women.
+Maybe we can start by crushing society’s tendency to teach women to be afraid.
 For years now, I’ve seen articles and social media posts discussing how #yesallwomen live in constant fear of violence.
 This fear means women refrain from many enjoyable routine activities like exercising, going out at night, or traveling by themselves.

 This idea bothers me every time I see it.
 The fear is grossly outsized compared with the actual risk.
 For example, Wikipedia states:

 Although fear of crime is a concern for people of all genders, studies consistently find that women around the world tend to have much higher levels of fear of crime than men, despite the fact that in many places, and for most offenses, men’s actual victimization rates are higher. [emphasis added]

 [*This post contains affiliate links.
 I may receive a small amount of money if you click and/or buy a product from clicking on these links.
 The links refer to books, primarily, that are sources of information for this article.]

 So men are actually more likely to be victims, but women have more fear of being victimized.
 That seems odd, until you realize that fear is normalized for women, as if it’s just good sense.
 As comedian Amy Schumer states “One in 6 women reports being sexually assaulted, but really it’s 1 in 3 women.
 So we’re not even like, is this gonna happen?
 We’re like, when?”

 So let’s follow along.
 2/3 of women will NOT face sexual violence ever in their lives, but ALL women should live in trepidation.

 It doesn’t quite make sense.

 How Men and Women Are Taught to Respond to Fear